AlbaneCM/TripAdvisor_Sentiment_Predictions/README.md

 <a id='modeling'></a>
 ## 5. Modeling

-We now have an initial idea for recommendations for the marketing strategy.
-Our objective is now to:
+I now have an initial idea for recommendations on focus areas to improve guest satistfaction.
-1. Provide more precise recommendations
+<br>My objective is now to:
-2. Develop a tool to measure the tweets' sentiments, once the strategy is deployed
+* Develop a tool to identify unsatisfied customer reviews in real time

-Because it is important to measure both sentiments: whether they are positive, or negative, the evaluation metrics we will focus on will be accuracy and F1.
-<br>In addition, the dataset is highly imbalanced: 67% of tweets are not positive.
-This is natural to have more reviews around negative than positives and we expect new unseen data to have similar distributions.
-<br>Accuracy score by itself might be misleading, while F1 considers both false positives and false negatives.
+Incorrectly identifying a guest as satisfied when they weren't would lead in a detractor posting a review instead of catching them while they are in-house, and having a chance of improving their satisfaction.

+As a consequence, `recall` is the main evaluation metric for this model.

 As the dataset is a text, it requires a transformation before it can be used for modeling.
-Like other types of dataset would one-hot encoded, here, the tweets were vectorized, using the common method in natural language processing: `TfidfVectorizer`.
+Like other types of dataset would one-hot encoded, here, the reviews were vectorized, using the common method in natural language processing: `TfidfVectorizer`.
 <br> It converts a collection of text documents to a matrix of tf-idf features.

-* `Term-Frequency` (TF)
+* Term-Frequency
 <br>Measures how often a term (word) appears in a document

-* `Inverse Document Frequency` (IDF)
+* Inverse Document Frequency (IDF)
 <br>Measures the importance of a term in the entire collection of documents.

-4 main classification models were explored:
+7 main classification models were explored:
 1. Multinomial Naive Bayes
+2. K-Nearest Neighbor
-2. Decision Tree
+3. Decision Tree
 3. Random Forest
-4. K-Nearest Neighbor
+4. Gradient Boosting

-The models' parameters were tuned using the following approaches:
-1. Under Sampling
-2. Hyperparameter Tuning
-    * Combinatoric Grid Searching
+5. AdaBoost
+6. XGBoost

+Undersampling, stopwords, lemmatize, and hyperparameter tuning were parameters used to tune models.
+In addition, X_train was split with `stratify` in order to keep the distribution ratios for ech sentiment.

 All models went through 4 steps: